-Part of this has consisted in separating my Work from Home space from my Treat Yo’ Self space (you can see more behind the scenes about this whole process on my Instagram if you’re curious!).
+Part of this has consisted in separating my Work from Home space from my Treat Yo’ Self space (you can see some behind the scenes of this process on my Instagram if you’re curious!).

 I’m still working on it, but I’m making my me-time space as eco-friendly and low waste as possible.
-All my life I’ve used colourful plastic loofas, harsh peeling facemasks, and very artificial hair products without realising that they were hurting me and the environment.
+I’ve always used colorful plastic loofas, harsh peeling facemasks, and very artificial hair products without realising that they were hurting me and the environment.

 You know, all those chemicals are no good.
-And think about all the plastic bottles that these products come in: the bottles of every single use things you’ve ever used probably still exist in some landfill.
+And think about all the plastic bottles that these products come in: all the plastic bottles you’ve ever used are still lying in some landfill.

-At the moment none of us can get our self care and beauty supplies from our brick and mortar stores, let me recommend you
+At the moment, we can’t get our self care and beauty supplies from our brick and mortar stores, so let me recommend you Flora and Fauna.

-I’m a longtime fan of this Australian brand that makes zero waste and sustainable lifestyle basics accessible to everyone.
-It’s my go-to place when it comes to beauty products because I know I can trust them and the brands they endorse.
+I’m a longtime fan of this Australian brand that makes zero waste and sustainable lifestyle essentials accessible to everyone.
+It’s my go-to site when it comes to beauty products because I know I can trust them and the brands they endorse.

-I’m really making an effort to support businesses that align with my values and have an established set of ethics.
+I’m really making an effort to support businesses that align with my values and have a strong set of ethics.
 You can check more about their mission on their website.